Can Science Really Sing a ‘Song of Ice and Fire’: Weekly Donga

 Because of the possibility of solving the Earth’s energy problem in the future and the difficulty of approaching it, seven countries, including Korea, are gathering in France to build a superconducting tokamak research device similar in shape and shape to KSTAR.
 A tokamak with 27 times the volume and 3 times the width, length, and height of the KSTAR device is scheduled to be completed in 2025.
 It has an important connection with the KSTAR device and is almost similar in shape, so it is likely that the achievements of Korean researchers will be immediately available when it starts operating in earnest.
 If the International Fusion Test Reactor (ITER) successfully verifies that substantial nuclear power generation is possible and that it can be operated efficiently and stably, the next step is to build a fusion power plant to generate electricity that can be used in real life.
 It is not yet possible to generate electricity from the heat generated by plasma through nuclear fusion.
 To solve this problem, a demonstration fusion power plant (DEMOnstration Power Plant (DEMO)) is also being prepared for the first time to check how much heat energy is emitted beyond that input to the plasma.

-The time may come when we now create parts of the sun on Earth that we could not even look directly at in the past.
+The time may come when we now create parts of the sun on Earth that we might not even look directly at in the past.
 If we can get electricity from the artificial sun by implementing our technologies comprehensively, we can solve the most important energy problem for mankind at once.
 Of course, like the situation in which cryogenic and ultra-high temperatures coexist, we have to solve numerous problems with ideas that we can never come up with.
 There is no reason to be afraid.
 We are already the most special beings in the universe, creating and singing songs of ice and fire that did not exist in the world and possessing endless possibilities of imagination.

 The track is…